PeridexisErrant/DF-Walkthrough/chapters/chap02-workshops-digging.rst

 .. image:: images/02-carpenter-template.png
    :align: center

 Your workshop is now about to be built.
-You will have to hit :kbd`Esc` a couple of times to un-pause the game, but as soon as you do I bet you that a helpful wee dwarf will run over and start building it.
+You will have to hit :kbd:`Esc` a couple of times to un-pause the game, but as soon as you do I bet you that a helpful wee dwarf will run over and start building it.
 If you’re quick you can hit :kbd:`q` and see the status of the workshop, it